 Because Bain put GSI into bankruptcy, there were no legal ramifications for breaking its promise of continued worker benefits.
 However, Foster believes the company is still culpable for its actions.
 “There’s a strong moral obligation,” he said.
 “They took on the responsibility of management and should stick with it through good times and bad times.”

 Foster witnessed firsthand the suffering and anguish this caused, especially for older workers.
 “The loss was significant and devastating,” he said, especially “for many of the workers between 55 and 65.”

 One of those workers was Donnie Box, who worked for the company for 32 years as a skilled craftsman and an assistant chief union steward.
-“They notified us they were cancelling our health insurance, plus I lost a big chunk of my pension,” he said in an interview.
+“They notified us they were canceling our health insurance, plus I lost a big chunk of my pension,” he said in an interview.